Phone Habits of a Cheating Husband: 14 Patterns to Watch

 - Stonewalling: Refusing to engage at all, leaving the room, or going silent

 If you recognize these patterns, you may be dealing with more than phone secrecy.
-Read about signs of emotional cheating through texting to understand the broader picture.
+Read about signs of emotional cheating through texting to understand the broader dynamic.

 The contrast test

-Think about how he reacts when you ask about anything else — what he wants for dinner, how his day went, whether he called the electrician.
+Think about how he reacts when you ask about anything else — what he wants for dinner, how his day went, whether he called the plumber.
 If those questions get normal responses but phone questions trigger anger, the phone is the issue.
+That disproportionate response has a name in clinical psychology: reaction formation.
+The intensity of the defense is proportional to the severity of what is being hidden.

 A husband having an affair needs communication channels that are separate from his regular texting and calling.
-This means new apps — often ones that offer encrypted messaging, disappearing messages, or secondary phone numbers.
+This means apps that offer encrypted messaging, disappearing messages, or secondary phone numbers that leave no trace on his primary accounts.

 | App | What It Looks Like | What It Actually Does |